psytext/rosettastats/docs/moderatedMediation.md

 # Moderated mediation

-Descriptives are statistics that briefly summarize data series.
-These examples show how to order descriptives for a variable called `dependentVariable` in a dataset/dataframe called `dat`, where the descriptives are shown separately for each group, designated by variable `groupingVariable`.
+Moderation and mediation models can also be combined.
+The path from predictor to mediator can be moderated by a moderator designated as "w", while the path from mediator to dependent variables can be moderated by a moderator designated as "v".
+The PROCESS macro uses different model numbers to distinguish these models.
+The R function moderatedMediationSem uses named paramters to distinguish the two models.

 ## SPSS

-In SPSS the PROCESS macro can be used to analyse a mediation model.
+In SPSS the PROCESS macro can be used to analyse a moderated mediation model.
 This macro can be downloaded from http://www.afhayes.com.
 The are several mediators possible and also several covariates.
 Example 1 has one mediator, one moderator of the path from the predictor to the mediator and no covariates.